PersonaPredicta/Survey_Says.../README.md

 ### Model
 ### Qualitative Data
 #### Cleaning/Preparing
-Each qualitative question's responses were prepared for analysis by modifying words down to the their common root (e.g. running -> run, heads -> head), punctuation was removed, a$
+Each qualitative question's responses were prepared for analysis by modifying words down to the their common root (e.g. running -> run, heads -> head), punctuation was removed, as well as words that are unlikely to be useful for analysis (e.g. I, you, is, their).
 #### Vectorizing
 After preperations, an scikit-learn algorithm scans the corpus of responses, creating a list of all words used.
-Each individual response per question is then given a frequency co$
+Each individual response per question is then given a frequency count for each word it contains.
+The great majority of word counts are at 0.
+The words to be counted can be manually tuned to ignore based on the minimum and maximum amount of responses that contain the word.
 #### Topic Clustering
-The word count matrix made up of all the reponses word frequency counts are fed to a Latent Dirichtlet Algorithm that iteratively discovers commonalities between responses based $
+The word count matrix made up of all the reponses word frequency counts are fed to a Latent Dirichtlet Algorithm that iteratively discovers commonalities between responses based on their word appearances, and the frequency of the appearances.
+The algorithm will try to discover a user-specified amount of clusters.
+These word grouping clusters are the topics extracted from the responses.
 #### Topic Discovery
-Using visual and numerical scores to measure the validity of clusters, the parameters for deciding what words to be used in the word count alogrithm and the LDA algorithm were ad$
+Using visual and numerical scores to measure the validity of clusters, the parameters for deciding what words to be used in the word count alogrithm and the LDA algorithm were adusted until distinct and interpretable topics could be discerned.
 #### Topic Features
 Each response were assigned a unique amount of topics, with each topic having a nominal label for human readability.
-These topics were added to the dataset they were generated fr$
+These topics were added to the dataset they were generated from as a topic label assigned to each qualitative question, allowing for exploration for the trends and distributions among those answers.

 ### Minimum viable project (MVP)